toidiu/toidiu.github.io/content/brag/teams/aws_transport_libs.md

 recovery, pacing).
 This shift allowed for quicker iterations but comes at the higher cost and complexity of the user-space implementation.

-### s2n-quic Updating rustls to use aws-lc by default
+### s2n-quic:  Add fips support which lead to issues when updating rustls to use aws-lc by default
 rustls doesnt have a stable API and is pre-1.x.
 Additionally, it frequently publishes breaking changes (although the introduction of https://github.com/rustls/pki-types might mean a more stable API).

 - s2n-quic is 1.x
 - s2n-quic took a dep on rustls.